 We are a leading retailer and luxury lifestyle brand operating primarily in the home furnishings market.
 Our curated and fully integrated assortments are presented consistently across our sales channels, including our retail locations, websites and Sourcebooks.
 We offer merchandise assortments across a number of categories, including furniture, lighting, textiles, bathware, décor, outdoor and garden, and baby, child and teen furnishings.
 Our retail business is fully integrated across our multiple channels of distribution.
 We position our Galleries as showrooms for our brand, while our websites and Sourcebooks act as virtual and print extensions of our physical spaces, respectively.
-We operate our retail locations throughout the United States, Canada, and the United Kingdom, and have an integrated RH Hospitality experience in 15 of our Design Gallery locations, which includes Restaurants and Wine Bars.
+We operate our retail locations throughout the United States, Canada, the United Kingdom and Germany, and have an integrated RH Hospitality experience in 15 of our Design Gallery locations, which includes Restaurants and Wine Bars.

 We opened the RH Guesthouse in New York in September 2022, a first-of-its-kind hospitality experience for travelers seeking privacy and luxury.
 The property features six guest rooms, three guest suites and a private residence, as well as The Dining Room & Terrace.
+In November 2023, we opened the Champagne & Caviar Bar at the RH Guesthouse New York, featuring a luminous and alluring 32-seat lounge with elegant dishes topped with caviar, a library of the world's finest champagnes and vodkas, and a select menu of timeless cocktails.

 In June 2023, we opened RH England, The Gallery at the Historic Aynho Park, a 400-year-old landmark estate representing the most inspiring and immersive physical expression of the brand to date.
 RH England marks the beginning of our global expansion beyond North America and our continued foray into hospitality with two primary restaurants: The Orangery, a live fire concept; and The Loggia, an outdoor venue featuring wood-fired pizzas.
-The Gallery also includes a Wine Lounge and Tea Salon, as well as a Juicery.
+The Gallery also includes the Wine Lounge and Tea Salon, as well as the Juicery.
 Spanning 73 acres and over 60 rooms, RH England seamlessly integrates luxury home furnishings collections from RH Interiors, Contemporary, Modern and Outdoor.